Ricardo Carvalho

-Ricardo Alberto Silveira de Carvalho (/pt/; born 18 May 1978) is a Portuguese professional football coach and former player who is currently assistant head coach of the Portugal national team.
-He was widely regarded as one of the best centre-backs of his generation.
+Ricardo Alberto Silveira de Carvalho (/pt/; born 18 May 1978) is a Portuguese football coach and former player who is assistant head coach of the Portugal national team.
+He is widely regarded as one of the best centre-backs of his generation.

 Carvalho began his career at Porto, where he had loan spells at Leça, Vitória de Setúbal and Alverca, before winning domestic and European trophies under José Mourinho's management.
 In July 2004, Carvalho transferred to Chelsea for a fee of just under €30 million.
 With the Blues, he won two Premier League titles in a row and one League Cup, in his first two seasons.
 In 2008, he was voted the team's Players' Player of the Year.
 Two years later, he helped Chelsea win the league and FA Cup, the first Double in the club's history.
 In August 2010, after six years with Chelsea, he transferred to Real Madrid for a fee of £6.7 million, winning two domestic honours under Mourinho's management before a free transfer to Monaco in 2013.

 In international football, Carvalho's national team career began on 11 October 2003 in a friendly match against Albania.
 He represented Portugal in three UEFA European Championships and two FIFA World Cups, and was a member of the team that won UEFA Euro 2016.
 He was a regular in Portugal's lineup during Euro 2004, when his country advanced all the way to the final before losing to Greece.
 At the 2006 World Cup, he played in six matches for Portugal, who finished fourth after reaching the semi-finals.